AaronBenDaniel/AaronBenDanielWebsite/content/posts/junior/juniorweek29.md

 !["Image of the PDBoard V3"](/img/junior/juniorweek29/PDBottom.webp)

 The third version of the Power Distribution Board is done, but I'm waiting or order it until Scott has finished a PCB of his own.
 The shipping cost from JLCPCB is about the same as the PCBs themselves, so we are trying to consolidate orders to save on shipping.
 The new board features a fully isolated 5V power system, with a new regulator and opto-isolators.
-The board also continues the migration effort towards XT30 connectors and has some holes to accomodate a servo for our prospective gripper.
+The board also continues the migration effort towards XT30 connectors and has some holes to accommodate a servo for our prospective gripper.

 I *think* other than the PDBoard V3, my current projects for the robotics team are mostly done, which means I'll be open to start another personal project.
 I'll need to think of something to do.